 Kitchen and Bath

-• Replace old dishwashers, toilets, and washing machines with new, high-efficiency models.
-(Upgrading from a 3.5 gpf (gallons per flush) toilet to a 1.6 gpf model will reduce one person’s annual water use from 27,300 gallons to 12,500 gallons.
-New washing machines with the Energy Star label use only 18 - 25 gallons of water per load (compared to 40 gallons per load for the typical machine) and save about 7,000 gallons of water a year.
+- Replace old dishwashers, toilets, and washing machines with new, high-efficiency models.
+(Did you know that upgrading from a 3.5 gpf (gallons per flush) toilet to a 1.6 gpf model will reduce your person’s annual water use from 27,300 gallons to 12,500 gallons?
+New washing machines with the Energy Star label use only 18 – 25 gallons of water per load (compared with 40 gallons per load for the typical machine) and save about 7,000 gallons of water a year.

 Yard and Lawn